pnp/cli-microsoft365/docs/docs/cmd/pp/solution/solution-remove.md

 ## Examples

-Removes the specified solution owned by the currently signed-in user based on the name parameter
+Removes the specified solution with a specific name, owned by the currently signed-in user

 ```sh
 m365 pp solution remove --environment Default-d87a7535-dd31-4437-bfe1-95340acd55c5 --name "Solution Name"